 Mixed-signal verification, at its root, still begins with analog behavior being captured and simulated within the analog design environment.
 However, as the analog and digital blocks are merged, using even the fastest analog circuit solvers becomes a runtime bottleneck in the verification closure process.

 At the SoC level, therefore, you need a way to quickly model your design with enough accuracy for your application.
-Using real number models (RNMs) and an assertion-based approach, Cadence’s mixed-signal verification flow and methodology brings together the analog and digital sides.
+Using real number models (RNMs) and an assertion-based approach, Cadence’s mixed-signal verification flow and methodology bring together the analog and digital sides.
 Integrating analog behavior modeling and analog and digital solvers into one flow, the methodology lets you balance the right amount of accuracy and speed based on your design requirements.
 The flow delivers:

 - Flexibility to trade off between speed and accuracy based on your design’s requirements